tarnas14/rakuku/README.md

 You can browse the code (and quickly spin up your own rendition of this example) [here](https://glitch.com/edit/#!/voucherify-redemption-example) and see a working live example at [https://voucherify-redemption-example.glitch.me/](https://voucherify-redemption-example.glitch.me/).

 In the example you will find usages of validation and redemption functionalities in Voucherify package.
+Be aware that we are only showing the use of the library.
+There is no validation in this example and as such you should not consider this production ready code.

 The `server.js` uses `redemptions` and `validations` namespaces of voucherify client.
 This is more convenient than hitting the API endpoints directly, the client does all the groundwork of constructing REST requests for you.

 ## Useful links